arunpshankar/interactive-react-agent-gcp/server/README.md

-Thank you for pointing that out.
-Here’s the revised guide with the step for creating the credentials folder and adding the necessary keys.

----

 # Deploying a React Agent Service on Google Cloud Run

 This guide provides a comprehensive process to build and deploy a Python-based React Agent service using Docker on Google Cloud Run.
 The Docker image is created from a `requirements.txt` file, pushed to Google Artifact Registry, and deployed to Cloud Run.